tage64/chess-cli/README.md

 $ pip install poetry
 ```

-You also need ffmpeg and portaudio installed.
+On GNU/Linux, you also need ffmpeg and portaudio installed, on Windows, these things are bundeled
+with the source files.

 ### Running in Development Environment